 Reading Colour: a review of Toni Morrison’s “God Help The Child”

-Disclosure: This page may contain affiliate links.
-Clicking through for additional information or to make a purchase may result in a small commission.
 The first book I ever from Toni Morrison was The Bluest Eye.
-It has stayed with me since I first opened its pages and it still has a special place in my … Continue reading
+It has stayed with me since I first opened its pages and it still has a special place in my heart when it comes to exceptional writing.
+Reading Morrison’s works, it is not hard to see why she has won countless awards.
+I … Continue reading

 Shades of Domestic Violence in Chimamanda Ngozi Adichie’s “Purple Hibiscus”

-Disclosure: This page may contain affiliate links.
-Clicking through for additional information or to make a purchase may result in a small commission.
-Adichie’s novel “Purple Hibiscus” is like her other novels: a close look at family dynamics with a particular focus on women and the conflict of Nigerian traditions versus the influences of the … Continue reading
+Adichie’s novel “Purple Hibiscus” is like her other novels: a close look at family dynamics with a particular focus on women and the conflict of Nigerian traditions versus the influences of the British West.
+I am a huge fan of Adichie’s work and I love to read the variety of female characters coming to terms … Continue reading